nrayavaram/secret_manager_policy2/README.md

-4.run the test file using the command "sentinel apply -trace policy_name" 5.maintain the test folder with test cases files like   "pass.hcl","fail.hcl","null.hcl" 6.run the test cases using the command "sentinel test policy_name" 7.make the test cases should be pass
+4.run the test file using the command "sentinel apply -trace policy_name" 5.maintain the test folder with test cases files like   "pass.hcl","fail.hcl","null.hcl" 6.run the test cases using the command "sentinel test policy_name" 7.make the test cases should be pass.